influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/syntax-basics.md

 ```

 ### Variables
-You can assign expressions to a variable.
+Assign expressions to a variable using the assignment operator, `=`.

 ```js
 > s = "this is a string"